 FRANK G CRAIG

 Born March 2, 1916 in Shipman, Virginia in a snow bank!
-Frank moved to the San Francisco Bay area at the age of 16 during the Great Depression and began his lifelong career as an artist painting the North tower of the Golden Gate Bridge while it was under construction.
+Frank moved to the San Francisco Bay area at the age of 16 during the Great Depression and began his lifelong career as an artist by painting the North tower of the Golden Gate Bridge while it was under construction.
 His only formal training came at the age of forty at the California School of Fine Arts where he studied for a year.
-He moved to La Connor, Washington in the 1970’s where he opened a studio.
-He sometimes displayed art for sale clothes pinned on the fence outside!
-Frank also enjoyed photography and studied at Monterey College under Roger Fremier.
+In the 1960’s Frank lived and worked in Cannery Row (made famous by writer John Steinbeck).
+Craig also enjoyed photography and studied at Monterey College under Roger Fremier.
 His good friend, Ansel Adams also encouraged Frank who was fascinated with capturing the contrasts of light and shadows on film.
 In 1970 he moved his family to La Conner, WA where he would display his watercolors, clothes-pinned to the fence outside the studio!
 In the 10 years he lived in La Conner he had access to a potter’s wheel and kiln and produced a variety of beautiful, functional and fanciful ceramic works.
 He later moved back to the Monterey peninsula in 1980, continuing his career in art until his death in 1997.
-Frank’s distinctive style of quick, spontaneous brushstrokes depicting the life and landscapes around him grace many collections from the US to Japan.
+Frank Craig’s distinctive style of quick, spontaneous brushstrokes depicting the life and landscapes around him grace many collections from the US to Japan.